 The Wahoo Elemnt Rival’s main party trick is something the company refers to as ‘Touchless Transition’, which is essentially a triathlon mode, as the watch seamlessly switches data screens and the figures it tracks during the three individual disciplines.

-Similarly, Handover Mode allows the watch to interact with Elemnt cycling computers to beam race data from the watch to a cycling computer for the bike leg of a triathlon, meaning all of the key metrics and figures are right where the participant wants it.
+Similarly, Handover Mode allows the watch to interact with Elemnt cycling computers to beam race data from the watch to a cycling computer for the bike leg of a triathlon, meaning all of the key metrics and figures are right where the participant wants them.

-Predictably, it plays extremely nicely with the rest of the Wahoo ecosystem, so if you have a Kickr turbo trainer, Elemnt bike computers or Tickr heart rate monitors, the watch automatically detects these things and collates data from everything into its own Elemnt app.
+Predictably, it plays extremely nicely with the rest of the Wahoo ecosystem, so if you have a Wahoo Kickr turbo trainer, Elemnt bike computers or Tickr heart rate monitors, the watch automatically detects these things and collates data from everything into its own Elemnt app.

 It is keenly priced to sit somewhere between Garmin’s more expensive Forerunner 945 and something like the cheaper Suunto 5, but then the features it offers also sit somewhere between its rivals.
-What it lacks in sleep tracking and active training assistance, it makes up for with innovative, sports-focussed features.
+What it lacks in sleep tracking and active training assistance, it makes up for with innovative, sports-focused features.

 It’s available in either Stealth Grey or Kona White but I’d suggest it looks far better and more premium in the former.
 Kona White, with its Wahoo blue accents on the bezel, cheapens the package somewhat.

-Wahoo Elemnt Rival review: design
+Wahoo Elemnt Rival review: Design